DOCA Documentation v3.2.0

 Section P4_RT_CONTROLLER

-This section provides additional configurations for communicating with P4 Controllers.
+This section configures communication with P4 Controllers.

 Section INTERFACE

-Interface net-device name on the system.
+• interface: The net-device interface name on the system.

 Warning

-Currently, this field is ignored and has no effect.
+Currently, this field is ignored.

 Warning